Valley non-profit looking for volunteers to help immigrant children in court

 Right now, the organization is expanding to serve more children and understand their stories.
 If they are unable to boost their volunteer and staff numbers, many of these children will end up going through the immigration court system alone.

-"Their hopes, their dreams, really be able to bring to life the child's story beyond their court documents, beyond their alien number," Volunteer Coordinator Lila Murray said.
+"Their hopes, their dreams, really be able to bring to life the child's story beyond their court documents, beyond their alien number," Volunteer Coordinator Lilia Murray said.

 The center focuses on spending time with some of those immigrant children.

-Note: **Editor's Note: The video above misspelled Murray's name.
-It is spelled Lilia.